Strict Liability Product Design Defect Motion for Summary Judgment

 By her personal representatives James Matthews,

-By her father and Next Friend, Steve Melton,
+By her father and Next Friend, Steve Evans,

 CASE NO. 24-C-02-004042Plaintiff's Motion for Summary Judgment as a Matter of Law Regarding Defendant's Status as a Manufacturer of a Product

-Plaintiffs, Estate of Patricia Matthews, and Cindy Marie Melton, by her father and next friend Robert Melton, by through their undersigned attorneys, request that this Court rule, based on the undisputed facts, that Defendant is a manufacturer of a product for purposes of its strict liability design defect case.
+Plaintiffs, Estate of Patricia Matthews, and Cindy Marie Evans, by her father and next friend Robert Evans, by through their undersigned attorneys, request that this Court rule, based on the undisputed facts, that Defendant is a manufacturer of a product for purposes of its strict liability design defect case.

 STATEMENT OF FACTS RELEVANT TO THIS MOTION

-In 1996-97, Maryland Mechanical “re-built” a mechanical system for Domino Sugar.
-Indisputably, Domino Sugar designed the system.
-Plaintiffs now bring a strict liability design defect claim against the Defendant claiming that along the piping installed by Maryland Mechanical, there should have been a shut off valve in front of and upstream of the strainer, so she could work on it safely.
+Plaintiffs now bring a strict liability design defect claim against Defendant.
+Her lawsuit claims that along the piping installed by Baltimore Mechanical, there should have been a shutoff valve in front of and upstream of the strainer, so she could work on it safely.
 Had that valve been installed, Plaintiffs contend, Patricia Matthews’s death would have been averted.

 - Michalko v.
 Cooke Color & Chemical Corp.
 Is Directly on Point